Federal Public Housing is a federal program funded by the U.S. Department of Housing and Urban Development (HUD).

 The program provides assistance to low-income families, the elderly, and the disabled, allowing them to afford decent, safe, and sanitary housing.
 The residential units are in multi-unit buildings, townhouses, and high-rise buildings.
 The units also vary in layouts and bedroom sizes.

-The Lawrence Housing Authority offers 1, 2, 3 and 4 bedroom apartments.
+The Lawrence Housing Authority (LHA) offers Efficiency, 1, 2, 3 and 4 bedroom apartments.
 Generally, residents pay thirty (30) percent of the total household’s monthly adjusted income with all utilities included.
+Currently, the LHA is only accepting federal public housing waiting list applications for elderly/disabled individuals requesting an Efficiency or 2 bedroom apartment.

 Applicants interested in applying for LHA Federal Public Housing may do so by contacting our office.